9kayer/FizzBuzzCLI/README.md

     where "<absolute-path>" is the absolute path where you saved the fizzbuzz jar.
     (Atention: this action may require admin permissions)

   - Type "fizzbuzz" in your terminal.
-If it return a message saying that it lakes parameters, this installation is completed.
+If it returns a message saying that it lacks parameters, then this installation is completed.